Beitbridge: Venue

 Dulivhadzimu Stadium, a small multi-purpose arena in the town was chosen by the ZANU-PF led 21st February Movement to host the annual national celebration of Robert Mugabe's date of birth on Saturday, 23 February 2008.
 On 21 February, two days before, Mugabe had turned 84.
 It was reported that workers repaired the potholes on the main roads in the city to make sure Mugabe's motorcade moved swiftly with a measure of comfort.

+Transportation

+The Beitbridge Bulawayo Railway serves the town with train services to Bulawayo.